rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Create Company Profile where by adding an AR address in the payload.
 This is required for successful checkout of the folio to Accounts Receivable.
 This is to show that Reservation can be linked to other Profile types as well.
 Please note that you can only attach maximum of one Company Profile.

-Kindly note that there are test scripts which take Company Profile Id and inserts it into Postman environment variable `CompanyId` and therefore you dont need to set any Profle id variable in this step.
+Kindly note that there are test scripts which take Company Profile Id and inserts it into Postman environment variable `CompanyId` and therefore you don't need to set any Profle id variable in this step.

 1. Change `companyName`and `address` as required.
 Not mandatory to change but Postman has default variables.
 Do not change the address type 'AR ADDRESS' as this will be required for later tests when checking out the Reservation to City Ledger
 2. Once Company Profile is created, ensure `getProfile` API is executed so that `AR address id` is inserted into environment variables `CompanyArAddressId` and also `CompanyName`